History of the Apiculture Program

 In February 1983, APIS-Apicultural Information and Issuesevolved from Hum of the Hive, taking on a different format with an upgraded logo, and reaching a mailing list of over 3000.
 The first electronic issue came out in February 1984 on BITNET, pioneering the electronic computer communication revolution.
 In 1994, the story of the APIS newsletter was featured in the FARNET publication, 51 Reasons: How We Use the Internet and What it Says About the Information Superhighway.
 This lobbying document was used to educate the U.S. Congress about the value of the National Information Infrastructure (NII), which would finally result in developing the Internet and World Wide Web.
 The newsletter continued to be distributed until retirement by Dr. Sanford in 2001, including publishing it from Bologna, Italy in 1989, and producing a special collection of "letters" in 1997 from Aix-en- Provance, France, while on sabbaticals.

-In August 2006, Dr. Jamie Ellis joined the Faculty of Entomology and Nematology as Florida's current Professor and Extension Specialist in Apiculture.
-This hiring was again based on cooperation between the University of Florida, the Florida Bureau of Plant and Apiary Inspection and the Florida State Beekeepers Association.
-The appointment resulted in a brand new, one-of-kind facility in 2018, significantly expanding the role of the apicultural program, now housed in the Honey Bee Extension and Research Laboratory (HBREL).
+In August 2006, Dr. Jamie Ellis joined the Faculty of Entomology and Nematology as Professor and Extension Specialist in Apiculture.
+This hiring was based on cooperation between the University of Florida, the Florida Bureau of Plant and Apiary Inspection and the Florida State Beekeepers Association.
+In 2018, a new, one-of-kind facility opened, significantly expanding the role of the apicultural program, now housed in the Honey Bee Extension and Research Laboratory (HBREL).
 Dr. Cameron Jack joined the Faculty of Entomology and Nematology first as a Lecturer in 2018, and then as an Assistant Professor in 2021.
-Dr. Jack manages the department's beekeeping related instructional program, and conducts applied husbandry and toxicological research on honey bees.
-Amy Vu joined the laboratory as Extension Coordinator in 2019 and is now the UF/IFAS State Specialized Program Extension Agent in Apiculture.
-Ms. Vu manages all extension programming and outreach related to honey bees and beekeeping.
+Dr. Jack teaches many of the beekeeping related courses and conducts applied research on honey bee toxicology and epidemiology.
+Amy Vu joined the laboratory as Extension Coordinator in 2019 and is now the UF/IFAS State Specialized Extension Agent in Apiculture.
+Ms. Vu manages extension programming and outreach related to honey bees and beekeeping.

 --